 Please note that this site is an attempt to build a meaningful conversation about effectively writing environmental literature in fiction, poetry, prose, and nonfiction.
 There are no rigid narratives, though of course discussing theory is great (i.e. Joseph Campbell’s “The Hero with a Thousand Faces”).
-This workshop does not have to be a critique exchange (but can be that too, if you want it to be).
+Eco-writers does not have to be a critique exchange (but can be that too, if you want it to be).
 This space will evolve organically depending on its participants.
 Please be sure to follow these guidelines when submitting your work for review:

 - Writing must be maximally 10K words and may be fiction (short stories, novel excerpts, novella excerpts, graphic novels), nonfiction (essays, articles, journalism about eco-literature), poetry/prose and even just ideas–sentences, fragments, plots, random thoughts.
 You may also submit writing tips, reviews of other environmental authors’ styles, or anything else you think would be helpful to writers in this field of literature.